TehMuffinMoo/ibPS/docs/BloxOne/BloxOne Platform/Set-B1Host.md

 ```

 ### -Description
-The description to update the BloxOne Host to
+The description to update the NIOS-X Host to

 ```yaml
 Type: String